 Most shed houses, on the other hand, often have only a few hundred sq/ft of space.
 Fewer square feet means less demand for water, electricity, heating, and other utilities, which in turn reduces the home’s impact on the environment.

 You can help to reverse the trend toward larger homes by living in a shed home.
+If you’re interested, read how Deborah Whitlaw bought the cabin home of her dreams.
 If everyone would do this there would be more room for all of us.

 Because of their smaller size, these living spaces take fewer building materials.
 Fewer materials means fewer trees.
 Choosing a shed house means you’ll leave more trees to support and sustain the natural environment.